novak-99/cpplex/README.md

 ### 1. Better approximations

-The Lanczos approximation for the Gamma function and 15-point Gauss-Kronrod quadrature are both good approximation methods, but they could be better.
+The Lanczos approximation for the Gamma function and 15-point Gauss-Kronrod quadrature integration are both good approximation methods, but they could be better.
 I hope to swap these out in the future.

 ### 2. Complex linear algebra module